The Bankrate promise

 Top 6 scholarships for women returning to college

-Women returning to college have plenty of options when it comes to scholarship opportunities.
+Returning to college as an adult can be overwhelming, especially if you have to worry about child care, mortgage payments and other common expenses on top of your education.
+Thankfully, there are plenty of scholarship opportunities for women returning to college.
 The scholarships below are a great place to start, although broadening your search can help you find scholarships geared toward your specific interests and needs.

 1. Live Your Dream Award

-Soroptimist offers a scholarship for women who are the primary financial providers for their family and are enrolled in or accepted to a vocational training or undergraduate degree program.
-Recipients of the award may use it for any educational costs they wish — including the cost of child care and transportation.
+Soroptimist offers a scholarship for women who are the primary financial providers for their families and are enrolled in or accepted to a vocational training or undergraduate degree program.
+Recipients of the award may use it for any educational costs they wish — including child care and transportation.
 Applicants must prove financial need and have no existing graduate degree.
+Applications open August 1st and close November 15th.

 Amount: $1,000 to $16,000